PrabhdeepSingh/AppPicker/README.md

 Variable | Description
 -------- | -----------
-pageTitle | Title for the page. theme | Skin styleing for the app, light or dark. grid | How many apps to show per row, 1, 2, 3, 4, or 6. apps | List of application for navigation.
+pageTitle | Title for the page. theme | Skin styling for the app, light or dark. grid | How many apps to show per row, 1, 2, 3, 4, or 6. apps | List of application for navigation.